It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 It also cites Hurricane Katrina as evidence of how climate change can affect women, noting that Hurricane Katrina displaced over 83% of low-income single mothers in the region, who I guess moved to Houston and became prostitutes.

-Because they were displaced and had no socioeconomic foundation.
+And according to Barbara Lee, the women that moved became prostitutes because they were displaced and had no socioeconomic foundation.

-The purpose of the resolution was to call on Congress and the President to recognize the effects on women of climate change and to use gender-specific frameworks in developing policies to address climate change.
+The purpose of the resolution was to call on Congress and the president to recognize the effects on women of climate change and to use gender-specific frameworks in developing policies to address climate change.

 Meanwhile, Hillary Clinton is out there saying that women are hanging by a thread.